 AML and CTF Policy

-Our platform is built for lawful entertainment purposes only.
-Any attempt to use our services for illegal activity is strictly prohibited.
-Stake applies compliance standards that align with international expectations and regulatory guidance relevant to our business model.
+The platform is intended for lawful entertainment purposes only.
+Any attempt to use the services for illegal activity is strictly prohibited.
+Stake applies compliance standards that align with international expectations and regulatory guidance relevant to its business model.

-We operate as a licensed gaming operator under Curaçao law.
-We do not act as a bank, money service business, or virtual asset service provider under Curaçao financial statutes.
-Even so, we apply strong compliance controls that reflect global anti-money laundering and counter-terrorist financing standards.
+Stake operates as a licensed gaming operator under Curaçao law and does not act as a bank, money service business, or virtual asset service provider under Curaçao financial statutes.
+Even so, the platform applies strong compliance controls that reflect global anti-money laundering and counter-terrorist financing standards.

-Our compliance framework focuses on risk awareness, prevention, detection, and response.
-Controls are designed to identify suspicious activity early and stop misuse of our platform.
-These controls adapt as regulatory expectations evolve.
+The compliance framework focuses on risk awareness, prevention, detection, and response.
+Controls are designed to identify suspicious activity early and prevent misuse of the platform, while continuously adapting to evolving regulatory expectations.

 Policy Statement and Regulatory Alignment

-Use of our products for money laundering, terrorist financing, or sanctions violations is not permitted under any circumstances.
-Our policies align with the AML and CFT regulations applicable in Curaçao and reflect guidance issued by global standard-setting bodies such as the Financial Action Task Force.
+Use of the platform for money laundering, terrorist financing, or sanctions violations is not permitted under any circumstances.
+Stake’s policies align with the AML and CFT regulations applicable in Curaçao and reflect guidance issued by global standard-setting bodies such as the Financial Action Task Force.

-We review regulatory developments and industry guidance regularly.
-Internal policies are updated where required to reflect changes in law, risk trends, or operational scope.
+Regulatory developments and industry guidance are reviewed regularly.
+Internal policies are updated where required to reflect changes in law, risk trends, and operational requirements.

 Understanding Key AML Concepts